Initiatives

 Plastic Reduction Challenge

 Our project challenges the Eckerd community to reduce their single-use plastic consumption.
-Challenges vary in length from a week to a month, and are very effective!
+Challenges run by using our app Remora will vary in length from a week to a month, and are very effective!
 They are a fun way to engage the community in plastic reduction initiatives.
+These challenges are a way to get students and community members to reduce their plastic consumption and keep making conscience decisions on their plastic usage>

 Quantifying Plastic Use on Campus